JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/atlas/index.md

 ![atlas_step_3](./steps/step3.png)

-Once the database has been successfully created,
-We need to create a <strong>Database User</strong> which will be authorized to connect to the database.
+Once the database has been successfully created, we need to create a <strong>Database User</strong> which will be authorized to connect to the database.